Table of Contents

 If you work in the printing industry or are a business looking to create packaging for your products, you’ve likely come across the word “flexography” without much of an understanding of what exactly it means.

-Flexography is a printing method that is considered to be the modern-day letterpress as it can print on large quantities of substrates including:
+The flexographic printing press is a method that is considered to be the modern-day letterpress as it can print on large quantities of substrates including:

-Flexographic printing technology is time efficient, cost effective and offers a versatile range of options.
+Flexographic printing press technology is time efficient, cost effective and offers a versatile range of options.

-From food packaging to labels, flexo printing provides high quality results without sacrificing your budget.
+From food packaging to labels, flexo printing provides high print quality results without sacrificing your budget.

 The Flexographic Printing Process